heilgar/nvim-http-client/README.md

 ## Documentation

-After installing the plugin, you can access the full documentation by running `:h http-client-usage` in Neovim.
+After installing the plugin, you can access the full documentation by running `:h http_client` in Neovim.

 ## Environment Files